Burden of proof (philosophy): Proving a negative

 A negative claim is the opposite of an affirmative or positive claim.
 It asserts the non-existence or exclusion of something.

+Logicians and philosophers of logic reject the notion that it is intrinsically impossible to prove negative claims.
+Philosophers Steven D. Hale and Stephen Law state that the phrase "you cannot prove a negative" is itself a negative claim that would not be true if it could be proven true.
+Many negative claims can be rewritten into logically equivalent positive claims (for example, "No Jewish person was at the party" is logically equivalent to "Everyone at the party was a gentile").
+In formal logic and mathematics, the negation of a proposition can be proven using procedures such as modus tollens and reductio ad absurdum.
+In empirical contexts (such as evaluating the existence or nonexistence of unicorns), inductive reasoning is often used for establishing the plausibility of a claim based on observed evidence.
+Though inductive reasoning may not provide absolute certainty about negative claims, this is only due to the nature of inductive reasoning; inductive reasoning provides proof from probability rather than certainty.
+Inductive reasoning also does not provide absolute certainty about positive claims.

 A negative claim may or may not exist as a counterpoint to a previous claim.
 A proof of impossibility or an evidence of absence argument are typical methods to fulfill the burden of proof for a negative claim.

 Application

 In public discourse

 Burden of proof is an important concept in the public arena of ideas.
 Once participants in discourse establish common assumptions, the mechanism of burden of proof helps to ensure that all parties contribute productively, using relevant arguments.

 In law

 In a legal dispute, one party is initially presumed to be correct and gets the benefit of the doubt, while the other side bears the burden of proof.
 When a party bearing the burden of proof meets their burden, the burden of proof switches to the other side.
 Burdens may be of different kinds for each party, in different phases of litigation.
 The burden of production is a minimal burden to produce at least enough evidence for the trier of fact to consider a disputed claim.
 After litigants have met the burden of production and their claim is being considered by a trier of fact, they have the burden of persuasion, that enough evidence has been presented to persuade the trier of fact that their side is correct.
 There are different standards of persuasiveness ranging from a preponderance of the evidence, where there is just enough evidence to tip the balance, to proof beyond a reasonable doubt, as in United States criminal courts.